GamesDoneQuick/donation-tracker/README.md

 Additionally, you should be able to open the [Websocket Test Page](http://localhost:8080/tracker/websocket_test/) and see the heartbeat.
 If the page loads but the pings don't work, Channels isn't set up correctly.
 The [Channels Documentation](https://channels.readthedocs.io/en/latest/installation.html) may be helpful.

-## Note for PyCharm users

-There is a known bug with PyCharm as of PyCharm 2023.2.4 and Django 5.0.
-See [this YouTrack ticket](https://youtrack.jetbrains.com/issue/PY-53355) for details.
-There is a workaround that requires you hand-editing the bundled test runner script before you can run unit tests within the IDE.

 ## Contributing